jdxccz/hydejack-starter-kit/about.md

 # About me

-## "Always be a decent man in any indecent Time!"
+## "Always be a decent man in any indecent time!"

 <!--author-->